Frequently Asked Questions

 How to Care for My Urn?

 A good rule of thumb is to treat your pet urn just like you would a ceramic urn.
 I do seal each urn with a number of clear coats, so all you need to do is dust.
-If you wish to leave the urn outside, it will eventually patina wonderfully.
-If you prefer, I can add a marine varnish to the urn.
+If you wish to leave the urn outside, you will need to occasionally recoat the urn .
+Please let me know and I can add a marine varnish to the urn.

 Why shoud I buy a custom, artist-created sculpture instead of a mass produced urn?